sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --server_password xxx

--o --http_path              Set to specify a http path for pool if needed.
+-o --http-path              Set to specify a http path for pool if needed.
                             This is for API endpoints.
 			    Most pools do not have API endpoints.